linaagh98/Saudi-Dialect-GPT/README.md

 7. [Results](#Results)

 ## Data Preparation
-A dataset of Saudi dialect tweets was used to pre-train the GPT2 model from scratch, the raw dataset consisted of
+The dataset used to pre-train the GPT2 model from scratch was Saudi dialect tweets.
+This dataset was obtained from the [figshare website](https://figshare.com/articles/dataset/Saudi_tweets_dataset/6983006?file=12808310).
+It is a raw dataset and contains a lot of unwanted characters and symbols as shown in the image.

 ![Raw data](Raw_data.png)

+### Data pre-processing (cleaning)
+Data pre-processing was applied to clean the data from URLs, mentions, hashtags, emojis, excessive repeating characters, and extra spaces.
+The following image shows the data after cleaning.

 ![Clean data](clean_data.png)